But it got your attention, didn't it?

 [shudder chill] ...no better way to arrest attention than to rake a nail or two across a blackboard.
 Usually works best with actual nails or a piece of chalk (especially a long, fresh piece), but some Badass Normals can use their finger nails.
 In the absence of a chalkboard, a sharp object against glass produces a similar sound.

 Will you STOP that!!!
-Fun fact:

-- It was also in Excel Saga, but done with a knife glove.
+- It was also in Excel♡Saga, but done with a knife glove.
 Luckily for the audience, the sound was replaced with music.

 - And Crossworlds.
 Although that was on a stalagmite.
 It gains extra kudos for being weaponized — the sound being used to disable a sharp-eared cat-person.